 If pay comes up before the review is fully completed, it’s more likely employees will start arguing about the assessment instead of taking responsibility for their work.
 When the review is completed first, employees are more receptive to the manager’s critique.

 Help for managers

-To help your managers get better at reviews, here are some do’s and don’ts, courtesy of leading employment lawyer Jathan Janove of Ogletree Deakins, who spoke at the recent Labor & Employment Law Advanced Practices (LEAP) symposium in Las Vegas.
+To help your managers get better at reviews, here are some do’s and don’ts, courtesy of leading employment lawyer Jathan Janove of Ogletree Deakins, who spoke at the Labor & Employment Law Advanced Practices (LEAP) symposium in Las Vegas.

 Don’t store up feedback.
 Don’t use a review as a gunnysack for storing up negative feedback over a period of a whole year and then dump it all on an employee’s head at review time.
 Feedback, both negative and positive, needs to be given throughout the year.

 If you must bring up a new issue, apologize for not bringing it up sooner.

 Don’t dispense report cards.
 People don’t want to go back to the school benches and be graded.
 If you give them five Bs and a D, all they’ll focus on is the D. Just tell them in plain language how they’re doing.

 Don’t say things that could be subject to negative interpretation later.
 Avoid phrases like “you might try a little harder since you tend to be a little lazy” or “I’m cutting you some slack since you’re approaching retirement.”
 These only spell t-r-o-u-b-l-e.

 Don’t use a review for discipline.
 Keep progressive discipline out of the performance review process.
 If you mix ’em up, plaintiffs’ lawyers will say your management process, not the employee, needs improvement.

 Do keep the end in mind.
 Focus on where the person is now, what the expectations are and how you can move the person up the line.
 Focus only on WIGs (wildly important goals) and PIGs (pretty important goals), not petty stuff.